HuascarMC/angular_geocoder/README.md

 # AngularGeocoder

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.7.
+This project was generated with [Angular CLI], it's a simple geocoder that shows the coordinates for a given address using a Google Maps API.(https://github.com/angular/angular-cli) version 1.6.7.

 ## Development server